afiqharith/social-distancing-violation-system/README.md

 $ pip3 install -r requirements.txt
 ```

-The default input video is located in videos file.
+The default input video is located in videos folder.
 To change the program to use camera stream as input, you need to change the configuration from `CAMERA_FLAG : false` to `CAMERA_FLAG : true`.

 Note: All configurations can be changed in the **config.json** file.
 </br>